remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 ## Introduction ##

 This is a [Literate](http://en.wikipedia.org/wiki/Literate_programming) Java implementation of a compiler that uses the integer programming from [this paper](http://grothoff.org/christian/lcpc2006.pdf) to generate x86-64 Assembly code ([AT&T](http://en.wikibooks.org/wiki/X86_Assembly/GAS_Syntax) format) from a toy imperative language.
-As this article only focuses on code generation, I'll use [antlr](http://www.antlr.org) to generate the lexer & parser from the grammar and will make no attempt to optimise the code being compiled.
+As this article only focuses on code generation, I'll use [antlr](http://www.antlr.org) to generate the lexer & parser from the grammar and will make no attempt to optimise the code being compiled or produce helpful error messages!

 ### The language ###